phkaeser/wlmaker/doc/ROADMAP.md

 * XWayland support (X11 clients).
   * Proper handling of modal windows: Should be a child wlmtk_window_t to itself.
   * Permit conditional compilation of XWayland support, and enabling/disabling via flag.
+  * Permit identifying the real X client, not the XWayland connection.

 * Dock Apps.
   * Attached to dock (visible across workspaces) or clip (per workspace).